DTJF/fbdoc/src/doc/Examples.md

 \endverbatim

 Using Doxygen we don't need to generate intermediate C source code in files.
-Instead this code gets directly piped by fb-doc acting as a filter, so we usually don't see it.
-Being curious we may execute in a terminal `fbdoc XYZ.bas` (replace XYZ by your file name) and we'll see output (which is the Doxygen input) like
+Instead this code gets directly piped by \Proj acting as a filter, so we usually don't see it.
+Being curious we may execute in a terminal `fb-doc XYZ.bas` (replace XYZ by your file name) and we'll see output (which is the Doxygen input) like

 \verbatim